The Guild of All Souls is one of the Catholic Societies of the Church of England.

 It was founded in 1873 to encourage prayer for the repose of the souls of the faithful departed and to provide burial furniture in an age where the burial of the dead was frequently conducted without any reverence.

-Whilst prayer for the departed remains one of its most important functions, its work has now broadened to include prayer and care for the sick, dying, departed and bereaved.
+Prayer for the departed remains one of the most important functions but our work now also includes prayer and care for the sick, dying and bereaved.

 Prayer is at the heart of The Guild's work.